Antibe Therapeutics: A Closer Look At Their Top-Line Results (OTCMKTS:ATBPF)

 Final Thoughts

-From the perspective of accomplishing its stated goals (efficacy and establishing the lowest effective dose), Antibe's phase 2B trial may not have been a clear success (or positive), as the headline suggested.
+From the perspective of accomplishing its stated goals (efficacy and establishing the lowest effective dose), Antibe's phase 2B trial results may not have been positive, as the SA news headline suggested.

 WOMAC data is not disclosed and the lowest effective dose is not established.